ejuju/poc-go-music/readme.md

 - Where to begin and end our sampling within the signal (offset and length)

 But... what is a signal?
-Simply, a signal is a function that returns a value (between -1 and 1) that fluctuates over time.
+Simply, a signal is a function that returns a value that fluctuates over time.
 Like so:

 ```go